Meet the Vancouver actor who appeared in 27 Hallmark films, usually as Kenny - ExBulletin

 Wong said he has seen improvements over the past decade.

-“It’s quite interesting to see over the last decade as an Asian-Canadian LGBTQ artist come into this world and be able to develop in it … relationship and belonging to these seasonal vacation images.”
+“It’s quite interesting to see over the last decade as an Asian-Canadian LGBTQ artist come into this world and be able to develop in it … It’s nice to be able to graduate from senior office roles. to have a relationship and to have a belonging to those seasonal vacation images. “

+On the coast7:04Do you like Hallmark Christmas movies?
+Meet the actor who appeared in 27 of them

 Sources